a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_4_4_Model_driven_app.md

 ## High-level lab steps
 As part of configuring the model-driven app, you will complete the following:
-- Configure your new model-driven app named Bellows Expense Management
+- Configure your new model-driven app named Employee Expense Management

 We will work with the following components:
 - Views: Views allow the user to display the existing data in the form table.